F-Tahir/ObjectTracker-Hons/README.md

 ### Additions to manual tracking (to be done by 17th October)

-- [ ] Add framestamp functionality
+- [x] Add framestamp functionality
-    - [ ] Add frame number to YML file when user clicks to track object
+    - [x] Add frame number to YML file when user clicks to track object
-    - [ ] Add current frame number to corner of surface view when user has tapped screen.
+    - [x] Add current frame number to corner of surface view when user has tapped screen.
 Research some API's to find frame information
-    - [ ] Add the frame number to the final recording for testing (this is used to ensure the frame/timestamp correspondence is accurate).
+    - [x] Add the frame number to the final recording for testing (this is used to ensure the frame/timestamp correspondence is accurate).
 Look into AndroidFFMpeg for this.
     - [X] Store milliseconds in the YML timestamp for more accuracy
-- [ ] Make the UI layout for camera full screen
+- [x] Make the UI layout for camera full screen
-    - [ ] Make the toolbars transparent (i.e. no black frame), so that the optimal resolution isn't wonky.
+    - [x] Make the toolbars transparent (i.e. no black frame), so that the optimal resolution isn't wonky.

 ### Changes/implementations to be made but are currently not prioritized

-- [ ] Add full functionality to flash button
+- [x] Add full functionality to flash button
-    - [ ] Listen to users changes and store users preference
+    - [x] Listen to users changes and store users preference
-    - [ ] Embed the actual flashlight into the application
+    - [x] Embed the actual flashlight into the application
+- [x] Change setFps() function in CameraView so that it first checks to see if the fps is supported, if not, sets next closest.
 - [ ] Add runtime permissions for devices >= Lollipop (https://developer.android.com/training/permissions/requesting.html)
     - [ ] Request permissions at runtime for Camera
     - [ ] Request permissions at runtime for Storage